jgolbez/carpedmvpn-netlab-public/README.md

 ## Full OSPF Training Curriculum

 These sample labs are part of our **complete 24-lab OSPF curriculum** designed for network engineers seeking vendor-neutral OSPF expertise.
-Based on CCNP ENARSI exam topics.

 **What's included in the full course:**
 - ✅ 24 progressive OSPF labs (Type A and Type B)
+- ✅ Theory-first approach with RFC quotations
-- ✅ Complete lab workbooks with theory and practice
+- ✅ Complete lab workbooks with comprehensive explanations
 - ✅ Step-by-step solution guides
 - ✅ Troubleshooting scenarios
-- ✅ Assessment materials
+- ✅ Assessment materials with learning checklists
 - ✅ Coverage of all ENARSI OSPF topics
 - ✅ Lifetime access to updates